Spending Policy Configuration Options

 • Internal and External Guests:

-For internal guests: A company could apply a specific rule to expenses shared with guests.
+For internal guests: A tenant could apply a specific rule to expenses shared with guests.

 • Client Billability:

-Example: A company can apply specific rules to expenses that will be billed to its clients.
+Example: A tenant can apply specific rules to expenses that will be billed to its clients.

 • Membership in a Specific User Group:

-Example: A company can assign an expense rule to one or more groups, allowing for more targeted management of allocated budgets.
+Example: A tenant can assign an expense rule to one or more groups, allowing for more targeted management of allocated budgets.

 • Business or Custom Field:

-Example: A company working on different projects could create specific rules for each project or for a value of a custom field it has already created.
+Example: A tenant working on different projects could create specific rules for each project or for a value of a custom field it has already created.

 How did we do?